spidasoftware/format/README.md

 ======

-The goal of this project is to combine the formatting capabilities of various projects in the open source community into one simple command-line feature.
-The Eclipse IDE and The Groovy-Eclipse plugin provide effective java and groovy formatters respectively, so it was decided to extract those classes and add it to this project.
+The goal of this project is to combine the formatting capabilities of various projects in the open source community into one easy-to-use command-line feature.
+The Eclipse IDE and The Groovy-Eclipse plugin provide effective java and groovy source code formatters respectively, so it was decided to extract those classes and add it to this project.
 However, this project has the potential to format an unlimited number of languages.
 Below are directions on how to setup and use this formatter, but also included is information on how to add more formatters to this project.
 Feel free to download this repository and add formatters of your own.
 In addition, there are instructions on how to add your own preferences to the java and groovy formatters incase you prefer different standards.

 ## Disclaimer

 This formatter has been tested on over a 1000 groovy and java files.
 In addition, the groovy formatter has been modified so that it would cancel any formatting of source code that contained unrecognizable syntax.
-That being said, All software associated with this program is covered under the [Apache](http://www.apache.org/licenses/LICENSE-2.0 "Apache License, Version 2.0") and [Eclipse Public](http://www.eclipse.org/legal/epl-v10.html "Eclipse Public License - v 1.0") licenses.
+That being said, all software associated with this program is covered under the [Apache](http://www.apache.org/licenses/LICENSE-2.0 "Apache License, Version 2.0") and [Eclipse Public](http://www.eclipse.org/legal/epl-v10.html "Eclipse Public License - v 1.0") licenses.

 ## Installation of Software

-Perform/ensure the following:
+Perform/Ensure the Following:

 1. Only a bash script has been made for this program, so if you work on a windows OS, you will need to install a bash terminal (git, cygwin, etc.).